 Technology woes getting you down?
 That’s why we’re here.
 The main mission of CIT is making sure the tools you use on a day-to-day basis just work, with no frustration and no fixing on your part.

 Get Technology Help 24/7

-If you'd prefer to drop by with your device in person, visit the CIT Help Desk in the Academic Commons located on the main floor of Mudd Center.
-Our current hours are located on the home page.
+If you’d prefer to drop by with your device in person, visit the CIT Help Desk in the Academic Commons located on the main floor of Mudd Center.
+Our current hours are listed on the CIT home page.